abdrahmansoltan/Learning-Notes/JavaScript/05-DEVELOPMENT.md

 ## Bundling (parcel / Webpack)

 `JavaScript bundling` is an optimization technique you can use to reduce the number of **server requests** for JavaScript files.
 Bundling accomplishes this by merging multiple JavaScript files together into one file to reduce the number of page requests.

+A JavaScript **module bundler** is a tool that gets around the problem with a build step (which has access to the file system) to create a final output that is browser compatible (which doesn’t need access to the file system).

 > Difference:
 >